 I’d been to Bali on various business trips, coming in on a Business Visa Bali but never as a tourist!
 I figured it was about time I enjoyed the Island for it’s most well-known features.
 So, last July we took off to Bali with friends: 7 nights at a fancy villa, then another week, just hubby and I: No kid.
 Just us… Bali bliss.
+This villa wasn’t exactly like the luxurious beachfront villas you would find on Isle Blue, but it definitely had everything we needed for a relaxing time.
 We enjoyed our holiday so much we are going back to Bali in August, this time with our boy, for a week.
 Since that holiday I’ve had so many people reach out asking for tips and recommendations.
 Questions include ‘where to stay?’
 Or, ‘do we choose a villa or a hotel?’ are key FAQs.
 There’s an abundance of accommodation options in Bali and trying to decide where to stay can be mind-boggling – I know, I’ve been there!
 So, here’s a post that I hope might help if you are trying to navigate how to holiday in Bali.

 Where to stay?
 What location?

 Firstly, a disclaimer, I don’t have all the answers.
 We were in Bali for just under two weeks and we stayed in four different locations, three different places in Seminyak and at a resort in Ubud.
 There are a whole heap more locations in Bali that you could stay, including plenty of budget accommodation options – but I can’t tell you about these: I haven’t been there yet.

 With that out of the way, knowing what I know now about Bali if this is your first trip I’d recommend staying half of your time in Seminyak or Canguu, then heading northeast into the cooler climes of the mountain town of Ubud.

 What’s the deal with each location?
 Here’s a breakdown – of the only four locations I know!